RBR Information

 ---|

-If the owner consents to an inspection, the building inspector will call him/her to arrange for an inspection; it is necessary that the owner, his/her agent, or the buyer be present for the inspection.
+If the owner consents to an inspection, the Code Enforcement Officer will call him/her to arrange for an inspection; it is necessary that the owner, his/her agent, or the buyer be present for the inspection.
 The emphasis of the inspection is to verify the zoning and building permits records and point out obvious life safety hazards including the State requirement that water heaters are strapped for seismic safety and that smoke detectors are installed.
 In the case that corrections are required, a reinspection will be scheduled.
 If the corrections are accepted, the report is signed for final approval and is then delivered to the person attending the inspection.

 All noted corrections must be made within 30 days of the inspection.
 The buyer may accept responsibility for making any necessary corrections, however, agents or sellers have to disclose to the buyer that by accepting the corrections, the buyer is assuming the responsibility to make them in a timely manner, and that the City will pursue all available means to ensure that corrections are made and comply with code. |